wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 Tasks:

 - Define each virtual machine name using your naming convention.
-- Create your virtual machines with the Azure preview portal, the Azure Management Portal, the **New-AzureVM** PowerShell cmdlet, the Azure CLI, or with Resource Manager templates.
+- Create your virtual machines with the Azure Management Portal, the **New-AzureVM** PowerShell cmdlet, or the Azure CLI.

 ## Example of an IT workload: The Contoso financial analysis engine